-	When our nation’s sixth president, John Quincy Adams, took the Oath of Office in 1825, he went out of his way to swear on what he later called “a volume of laws” in his diary.
+When our nation’s sixth president, John Quincy Adams, took the Oath of Office in 1825, he read the oath from what he later called "a volume of laws" in his diary.

-According to some accounts, President Franklin Pierce also skipped using a Bible during his 1853 inauguration and also affirmed, rather than swore, the Oath of Office.
+According to newspaper accounts of the time, President Franklin Pierce affirmed, rather than swore, the Oath of Office during his 1853 inauguration.
 (The option to affirm is included in the Constitution because members of some religious traditions refuse to swear oaths but will affirm them.)

 In 1901, Vice President Theodore Roosevelt was hastily sworn in after the assassination of President William McKinley.
 Roosevelt had rushed to Buffalo, where McKinley had been shot by an anarchist named Leon Czolgosz.
-Roosevelt took the Oath of Office at the home of a friend, and no Bible could be found, so Roosevelt was sworn in with no book.
+Roosevelt took the Oath of Office at the home of a friend, and no Bible was used during the private ceremony.